pinterest/git-stacktrace/README.rst

 To run as a web server: ``git stacktrace --server --port 8080``

-Use the web server as an api:
+Use the web server as an API:

 .. code-block:: sh